The log-Sobolev inequality for spin systems of higher order interactions: Introduction

 Our focus is on the typical logarithmic Sobolev (abbreviated as log-Sobolev or LS) inequality for probability measures governing systems of unbounded spins on the $d$-dimensional lattice $\mathbb{Z}^d$ with nearest neighbour interactions of order higher than 2.
 The aim of this paper is to investigate conditions on the local specification function so that the inequality can be extended from the single-site interaction free measure to the infinite-dimensional Gibbs measure, assuming that the latter exists.
 One crucial assumption is that the single-site without interactions (consisting only of the phase) measure satisfies a log-Sobolev inequality.
 In addition, we assume that the power of the interaction is dominated by that of the phase.
 As an application, we show that the log-Sobolev inequality holds for the infinite Gibbs measure on spin systems with values in the Heisenberg group $\He_1$.

 The single-site space will be denoted by $\Spin$ (colloquially, ``spins take values in $\Spin$'') and $\Omega:={\Spin}^{\Z^d}$.
 For $\Lambda$ a finite subset of $\Z^d$, denote by $\P^{\Lambda,\omega}$ a probability measure on $\Spin^\Lambda$ that depends on the boundary conditions $\omega \in \Spin^{\partial \Lambda}$.
 These probability measures (known as local specifications) satisfy the usual spatial Markov property which imposes sever restrictions on them, namely, they must, under natural assumptions, be of Gibbs type with a Hamiltonian that can be split into two parts: the phases (depending on single sites) and the interaction (depending on neighboring sites).
-Denote by $\E^{\Lambda,\omega}$ integration with respect to $\P^{\Lambda,\omega}$; and use the convention that the former symbol be used in place of the latter; see, e.g., Guionnet and Zegarlinski \cite[\S4.3]{G-Z}.
-The extent to which a local specification with quadratic interaction satisfy a log-Sobolev inequality uniformly has been investigated by Zegarlinski \cite{Z2}, Bakry and Emery \cite{B-E}, Yoshida \cite{Y}, An\'e {\em et al.} \cite{A-B-C}, Bodineau and Helfer \cite{B-H}, Ledoux \cite{Led} and Helfer \cite{H}.
-Furthermore, in Gentil and Roberto \cite{G-R} the spectral gap inequality is proved.
+Denote by $\E^{\Lambda,\omega}$ integration with respect to $\P^{\Lambda,\omega}$; and use the convention that the former symbol be used in place of the latter; see, e.g., Guionnet and Zegarlinski \cite{G-Z}.
+Critiria for a measure (also a local specification with quadratic interactions) to satisfy a log-Sobolev inequality uniformly has been investigated by Zegarlinski \cite{Z2}, Bakry and Emery \cite{B-E}, Yoshida \cite{Y}, An\'e {\em et al.} \cite{A-B-C}, Bodineau and Helfer \cite{B-H}, Ledoux \cite{Led}, Helfer \cite{H} and Baudoin and Bonnefont \cite{BAUDOIN20122646}.
+Furthermore, in Gentil and Roberto \cite{G-R} the spectral gap inequality is proved, while Gentil, Guillin and Miclo, in \cite{Ge-Gu-M-05} and \cite{Ge-Gu-M-07}, Gozlan, Roberto and Samson in \cite{Go-Ro-Sa13}, Barki, Bobkov, Dagher and Roberto in \cite{B-B-D-R24} and Papageorgiou in \cite{Pa5} studied the modified log-sobolev inequality. p-logarithmic Sololev inequalities have been studied by Balogh, Engulatov, Hunziker and Maasalo in \cite{Ba-En-Hu-Ma12}, Balogh, Don and Kristaly in \cite{Ba-Do-Kr24} and Balogh, Kristaly and Tripaldi in \cite{BALOGH2024110217}.
+Lyapunov methods have been used to prove log-Sobolev inequalities by Feng and Li \cite{Feng-Li23a}, \cite{Feng-Li23b}, while the relation of the inequality with the logarithmic Schrödinger equation was studied by Read, Zegarlinski and Zhang \cite{Re-Ze-Zh22}.

 For the single-site measure on the real line with or without boundary conditions necessary and sufficient conditions in order that the log-Sobolev inequality be satisfied uniformly over the boundary conditions $\omega$ are presented in Bobkov and G\"otze \cite{B-G}, Bobkov and Zegarlinski \cite{B-Z} and Roberto and Zegarlinski \cite{R-Z}.

 The log-Sobolev inequality for the infinite-dimensional Gibbs measure on the lattice is examined in Guionnet and Zegarlinski \cite{G-Z}, and Zegarlinski \cite{Z1}, \cite{Z2}.
 The problem of passing from single-site to infinite-dimensional measure, in presence of quadratic interactions, is addressed by Marton \cite{M1}, Inglis and Papageorgiou \cite{I-P}, Otto and Reznikoff \cite{O-R} and Papageorgiou \cite{Pa3}.